Revised

 (Above) Cairo, Egypt |

-(Above) Gibraltar
+(Above) Gibraltar,

-(British territory.
-USAAF missions were forbidden entry into neutral Spain.) |
+British territory.
+(USAAF missions were forbidden entry into neutral Spain.) |

 |

-(Above) Ed Connolly (middle) with pyramids behing |
+(Above) Ed Connelly (middle) with pyramids behing |

-(Above) Ed Connolly XXXX |
+(Above) Ed Connelly with ??? |

 |

-(Above) Ed Connolly on camel, Sphynx in background |
+(Above) Ed Connelly on camel, Sphynx in background |

 (Above) Ed Connelly

-with one of Suadi Prince’s generals. |
+with one of the Suadi Prince’s generals. |

 |

-(Above) Lt.
+(Above) Cpt.
 Ed

-Connelly in a 315th Piper Cub. |
+Connelly in a 315th L-4 (Piper Cub) at Spanhoe |

-Africa Upon return of the 34th TCS to England in 1944 to rejoin
+(Above L) Hamby, (R) Connelly, 34th TCS squadron mates from Aldemaston.
+Upon return of the 34th TCS to England in 1944 to rejoin

-participated in combat operations
+34th, participated in combat

-including Overlord and Market Garden |
+operations including Overlord and Market Garden |

 |

-Spanhoe (Air Station 493) Spanhoe was one
+(Air Station 493) – 1943 - 1945 Spanhoe was one

-of the many airfields built in England during the buildup for the bombing campaign
+of the many airfields built in England during the buildup for the bombing

-bounded on the west by an old quarry and on the south and east by heavy
+was bounded on the west by an old quarry and on the south and east by heavy

 Spanhoe woods from which the base derived its name.
 However, it was usually